Tech-Tweakers/polaris-llm/README.md

 # About

 Polaris LLM is a custom language model developed using PyTorch.
 This project encompasses scripts for training the model on a character-level dataset and executing inference with the trained model.
-The development of Polaris LLM serves educational purposes and is inspired by the [Llama from Scratch](https://blog.briankitano.com/llama-from-scratch/) blog post by Brian Kitano.
+The development of Polaris LLM serves educational purposes and is based and inspired by the [Llama from Scratch](https://blog.briankitano.com/llama-from-scratch/) blog post by Brian Kitano.

 ## Overview